Operations Guide¶

 Logging¶

-The server uses tracing for structured logging.
+The server uses slog for structured logging.

 Log Levels¶